 Holiday is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 23,374 people and 13 constituent neighborhoods, Holiday is the 119th largest community in Florida.

-One of the nice things about Holiday is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Holiday is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Holiday in 2010 was $17,672, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $70,688 for a family of four.
+The per capita income in Holiday in 2018 was $21,856, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $87,424 for a family of four.

+Holiday is a very ethnically-diverse town.
 The people who call Holiday home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holiday residents report their race to be White, followed by Black or African-American.
 Holiday also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.76% of the town’s residents.
-Important ancestries of people in Holiday include Irish, Italian, English, and Greek.
+People of Hispanic or Latino origin account for 13.63% of the town’s residents.
+Important ancestries of people in Holiday include German, Irish, English, Italian, and Greek.

 The most common language spoken in Holiday is English.
 Other important languages spoken here include Spanish and Greek.